-Introduction: What is RedCap?
-3
+3 Introduction: What is RedCap?

-The three cornerstones of the 3GPP use case triangle for 5G These new use cases are depicted in the center of the enare enhanced mobile broadband (eMBB), ultra-reliable low-latency communication (URLLC), and massive machine-type communication (mMTC).
-Each of these use case categories has distinct requirements for data rate, capacity, latency, and introduced in Release 18.
-The commercial deployment of Repower consumption.
+The three cornerstones of the 3GPP use case triangle for 5G are enhanced mobile broadband (eMBB), ultra-reliable low-latency communication (URLLC), and massive machine-type communication (mMTC).
+Each of these use case categories has distinct requirements for data rate, capacity, latency, and power consumption.
 The triangle concept originated from the ITU-R's set of 5G requirements, titled "IMT for 2020 and beyond," and a version of it is shown here.